Earl Averill

-Howard Earl Averill (nicknamed The Rock) (May 21, 1902 – August 16, 1983) was an American professional baseball player.
+Howard Earl Averill (May 21, 1902 – August 16, 1983), nicknamed "the Rock", was an American professional baseball player.
 He played in Major League Baseball (MLB) as a center fielder from 1929 to 1941, including 11 seasons for the Cleveland Indians.
 He was a six-time All-Star (1933–1938) and was elected to the Baseball Hall of Fame in 1975.

 Major League Baseball career

 Born in Snohomish, Washington, Averill played for the San Francisco Seals in the Pacific Coast League.
 He broke into the Major Leagues in 1929 (at the age of 26) with the Cleveland Indians.
 He played for Cleveland for over ten years, and remains the all-time Indians leader in total bases, runs batted in (RBIs), runs, and triples.
 He also remains third in all-time Indians hits and doubles, and fourth in all-time Indians home runs and walks.
 During his time in Cleveland, the team never finished higher than third.
 His nickname was "the Earl of Snohomish".
 He famously hit the line drive that broke Dizzy Dean's toe in the 1937 All-Star Game.
 Dizzy, who had averaged 24 wins a season up to then, and only 4 wins a season after, changed his delivery due to the broken toe, damaged his arm, which led to his retiring in 1941 at the age of 31.

 Averill was the first major league player to hit four home runs in a doubleheader (three home runs in the first game, one in the second game) on September 17, 1930; he was also one of the first players to hit a home run in his first Major League at-bat (April 16, 1929, opening day).
 Averill batted .378 in 1936, leading the American League in hits with 232, but finishing second to Luke Appling in the batting race (Appling batted .388 for the White Sox).